 ‘A Litany for Survival’ by Audre Lorde is a four stanza poem made out three longer stanzas, made out of 14, 10, and 17 lines.
 Then followed by a concluding tercet, or set of three lines.
 Lorde has not chosen to structure this piece with a consistent pattern of rhyme or rhythm.
 The lines and stanzas generally vary in length.
 This helps to create a feeling spontaneity to the work.
-One is unsure what is coming next in the poem, just as the main subjects of this piece are unsure of how their lives will progress.
+One is unsure what is coming next in A Litany for Survival, just as the main subjects of this piece are unsure of how their lives will progress.

 There are also very distinctive instances in which enjambment is used to great effect.
 Such as that within the first stanza between lines ten and eleven.
 The white space that is left after the word “futures” hints at the meaning of the word itself.
-Nothing is defined, listed or made clear.
-The future is open for both the good and bad elements of life.
+Nothing is defined, listed, or made clear.
+The future is open to both the good and bad elements of life.

 A reader should also take note of the use of repetition in this piece.
 Lorde has chosen to utilize the phrase, “For those of us who…” a number of times within the first three stanzas.
-It is a reference to group which is never fully defined.
-Through the context of the poem, and with knowledge of Lorde’s prior works, one can assume this group refers to any that has been marginalized and experienced suffering in their effort to find a place in the world.
+It is a reference to a group that is never fully defined.
+Through the context of A Litany for Survival, and with knowledge of Lorde’s prior works, one can assume this group refers to any that has been marginalized and experienced suffering in their effort to find a place in the world.
 She is known today as an advocate for equal rights between races, genders, and classes.

 Additionally, there are formal moments of repetition.
 Especially in the third stanza in which Lorde’s speaker is listing off the contrasting elements of life and how each of these holds something to fear.
 You can read the full poem here.